Transformation Driven Visual Reasoning: Experiments

 The right part of Table~\ref{tab:results} shows the results on the View setting.
-While humans are insensitive to view variations, the performances of all the above models drop sharply from Event to View.
+While humans are insensitive to view variations, the performances of all deep models drop sharply from Event to View.
 Among these models, the most robust one is DUDA.
-From the fact that a similar two-stream architecture is used in BCNN but performs worse, we can see that the methods of directly interacting two state features in DUDA play an important role in tackling the view variation.
+From the fact that BCNN has a similar two-stream architecture but performs worse, we can see that DUDA's way of directly interacting two state features is more effective for tackling the view variation.